Exploring the interaction between the MW and LMC with a large sample of blue horizontal branch stars from the DESI survey: Characterising the halo velocity field

 \subsection{Maximum likelihood estimation}

 To characterise the velocity distribution of the halo, we need to analyse the average motions of the BHBs selected by their spatial positions.
 We will model the stars by assuming that their velocities can be described by a Gaussian distribution with a mean $\mu$ and a standard deviation $\sigma$.
 When evaluating the likelihood for each star, we also take individual uncertainties on the radial velocity measurements $\epsilon_i$, for each observed velocity $v_{r,i}$, into account.
 We need to find the underlying velocity distribution that maximizes the likelihood of observing the measured velocities.
-Thus, characterising the halo's velocity field is a maximum likelihood estimation (MLE) problem.
+Thus, we characterise the halo's velocity field using maximum likelihood estimation (MLE).
 The log-likelihood that we want to maximize is: